Magical452/HackGT12-Emerging-Track-Team/README.md

 # HackGT12-Emerging-Track-Team
-TasteFindr (like grindr but for broke, straving college students)
+TasteFindr (like grindr but for broke, starving, sleep-deprived college students)